Your home for all Lodi Rules resources

 The Assessment Application User Guide provides detailed step-by-step instructions for navigating the assessment application website.
 The user guide is available through the Lodi Winegrape Commission and Protected Harvest.
 The user guide is included in the Lodi Rules for Sustainable Winegrowing Certification Standards, Second Edition binder in Appendix B (Tab 9).

 With more and more folks traveling the roads of Lodi Wine Country, we have an opportunity to communicate our commitment to sustainable agriculture.
 Signs are available for purchase to all growers participating in the Lodi Rules program and all wineries using the Lodi Rules seal on wine labels.
 The signs can be installed in any high-visibility locations.
 Two sign options are available, a horizontal orientation and a vertical orientation.
 The horizontal option (24″ x 32″) is designed to be read from a passing car, so it is well-suited for road-side vineyards.
 The vertical option (32″ x 24″) is designed for easy installation and its geometry is appropriate for tight spaces such as winery parking lots or seating areas.
 However, feel free to choose either sign for any application.
-The signs will come with pre-drilled mounting holes.
 Signs will be customizable with your vineyard or winery name.
-Place your orders with Matthew Hoffman at email@example.com or (209) 367-4727.
+Place your orders with Dr. Stephanie Bolton at email@example.com or (209) 367-4727.
 When placing your order, please include the following information.
 Price per sign depends on order size and ranges from $75.00-$100.00.

 - Sign orientation (horizontal or vertical).

 - Number of posts with mounting hardware ($22 each).
 Horizontal signs require 2 posts, vertical signs 1.